jceresearch/nodejs_project_fems/README.md

 This is a working repo setup with NodeJS and a few tooling for the IDE specifically for javascript, not yet Typscript
+E.g.
+- eslint,
+- prettier,
+- parcel (bundler, in future I will try vite)
-E.g. eslint, prettier, bunder (parcel, not sure it works with nodejs), nodemon (to reload on change, works with nodejs).
+- nodemon (to reload on change, works with nodejs).

+This particular project takes some hardcoded data, loads into nodejs and then pushes into a d3.js viz

 ## How to run